 No one wants to be the recipient of a late-night call from a friend or family member who has found themselves arrested and behind bars and needs you to bail them out.
 You might be confused and even panicked about what you need to do to get them out of jail.
 Even though you have likely heard the term “bail” and seen the process play out on TV shows and in movies, you probably don’t know how bailing someone out of jail in Philadelphia actually works.
 Below, our trained Philadelphia criminal defense lawyers at The Law Offices of Lloyd Long explain how the Philadelphia bail process works.

 How Bail is Set in Philadelphia

 After a person had been arrested, they will have what is called a preliminary arraignment, usually within several hours of their booking.
 At this arraignment, the defendant will appear before a “magistrate.”
 These magistrates are not judges or lawyers, but rather appointees whose primary job is to decide whether the defendant can be released pending trial and, if so, whether bail is required.

-Types of Bail That Can Be Set in Philadelphia
+What are the Types of Bail That Can Be Set in Philadelphia?

 Depending on what the magistrate decides, there are five different types of releases that might occur in Philadelphia.
 Below we explain each of these five situations: